danionescu0/docker-flask-mongodb-example/README.md

 **A working demo usage of docker, docker-compose, mongodb, python3, docker-compose, mosquitto, swagger to serve as a demo**

+**If you consider this demo usefull give it a star so other will find it quicker :)**

 The applications will run in parallel using docker-compose on different ports:

 **1** [Random service](#random-service) generates random numbers and lists them (port 80)